Kenya travel information

 Kenya has two international airports, in Nairobi and Mombasa.
 There are also domestic airports and airfields that connect major towns and safari destinations.
 The national airline is Kenya Airways.
 Depending on your arrival time, you may need to spend a night in Nairobi.

 Most of our itineraries involve light aircraft flights between places because road conditions aren’t reliable.
 You can drive from place to place with one of our private guides and 4×4 vehicles.
-Keep in mind road conditions can slow you down.
+Keep in mind that road conditions can slow you down.

 The local currency is the Kenyan shilling.
 US dollars and, of course, credit cards are also accepted at many places.
-Swahili and English are the two official languages in Kenya.